 Sitting on the well-worn, blue speckled carpet, she laughed at her friend, Anna, who’d just said something off the wall, as usual.
-Laughing wasn’t at all uncommon, she laughed all the time, but for some reason this laugh had left her feeling this recurring empty feeling, a sudden jerk into reality, as if the laugh was fake and didn’t belong, even though it hadn’t felt like that.
+Laughing wasn’t at all uncommon for her, she laughed all the time, but for some reason this laugh had left her feeling this recurring empty feeling, a sudden jerk into reality, as if the laugh was fake and didn’t quite belong.
 It occurred to her that maybe it wasn’t emptiness she was feeling, exactly.
 Then it hit her like an unexpected tidal wave, throwing her instantly off-balance.

 She felt alone.